eclipse/amlen/README.md

 A website including documentation can be found at https://eclipse.org/amlen

+A community blog can be found at https://amlen.org/

 ## Building
 Requires an x86-64 Linux distribution.
 Amlen has been built on RHEL7, RHEL8 and recent versions of Fedora.
 Package names vary slightly between distributions